miguelgfierro/sciblog/README.md

 your blog.

 When you are in localhost you have to set DEBUG = True in sciblog/settings.py.
 You can set it to False but you won't see the images the user uploaded through the admin dashboard.
 In production this is handled by apache.

+To work with disqus comments you have to get your DISQUS_API_KEY and DISQUS_WEBSITE_SHORTNAME.
+They can be obtained https://disqus.com/api/applications/

 Set up the project in a Ubuntu VPS server
 ==================================================